-III.A.
-Introduction:
+A. Introduction:

-Faculty rank and promotion in rank at WKU are based on the criteria below, as adopted by the Board of Regents.
+Faculty rank and promotion in rank at WKU are based on criteria adopted by the Board of Regents.

 Rank is granted on the basis of academic qualifications, experience and demonstrated achievement.
 The criteria stated below shall serve as guides in assigning academic rank.
-Exceptions to these criteria may be made in situations where the candidate shows exceptional credentials in the areas of (a) academic qualifications; (b) experience; or (c) sustained achievement in teaching effectiveness, research and creative activity, and University/public service.
-Experience at rank is normally considered to be at WKU.
-Previous service at an accredited higher-education institution or equivalent professional experience may be substituted for years of service at WKU, if negotiated in writing at the time of initial appointment or within the first appointment year.
+Exceptions to these criteria may be made in situations where the candidate shows exceptional credentials in the areas of (a) academic qualifications; (b) experience; or (c) sustained achievement in teaching effectiveness, research/creative activity, and University/public service.

 The department head and departmental faculty within each academic unit have the responsibility of developing specific criteria for determining what constitutes "sustained achievement" for each rank.
 These criteria must conform to the minimum University standards listed below and must be made publicly available in hard or e-copy form.
-Guidelines for all ranks must be recommended by the department head, dean, and the Provost.
+Guidelines for all ranks must be recommended by the department head and dean, the Provost, and the President and approved by the Board of Regents before implementation.

-III.B.
-Criteria for Individual Ranks (Non-tenure-eligible):
+B. Criteria for Individual Ranks (Non-tenure-eligible):

-III.B.1.
-Clinical Faculty Member: a continuing, non-tenure-eligible faculty member whose primary responsibilities include teaching and supervision of students in a practice setting; scholarship undertaken is generally assumed to be oriented toward scholarship of application.
-For more information, please see academic policy No. 1.198V.

-- a.
-Clinical Professor: - i.
+- 1. Clinical Practitioner: a continuing, non-tenure-eligible faculty member whose primary responsibilities include teaching and supervision of students in a practice setting; scholarship undertaken is generally assumed to be oriented toward scholarship of application. - a.
+Senior Clinical Practitioner: - i.
 Academic Qualifications: terminal degree in the profession; - ii.
-Experience: a minimum of five years at the rank of Clinical Associate Professor; - b.
-Clinical Associate Professor: - i.
+Experience: a minimum of five years at the rank of Clinical Practitioner II; - b.
+Clinical Practitioner II: - i.
 Academic Qualifications: earned Master of Arts or Master of Science degree in the profession; - ii.
-Experience: a minimum of five years at the rank of Clinical Assistant Professor (may be waived for persons holding additional qualifications)

-- c.
-Clinical Assistant Professor: - i.
+Experience: a minimum of five years at the rank of Clinical Practitioner I (may be waived for persons holding additional qualifications) - c.
+Clinical Practitioner I:

+i.
 Academic Qualifications: earned Master of Arts or Master of Science degree when this does not represent the terminal degree.

-III.B.2.
-Research Faculty Member: a continuing, non-tenure-eligible faculty position that is externally funded and self-supporting.
+2. Research Faculty Member: a continuing, non-tenure-eligible faculty position that is externally funded and self-supporting.
 A research faculty member is engaged primarily in research, creative activity and/or outreach.
 Research faculty should be engaged in a program of research, creative activity or outreach that complements that of the department.
 Research faculty are expected to bring a high level of conceptual and theoretical ideas to the tasks at hand and have innovative skill sets that enhance the intellectual development of their colleagues.